Multi-Class Abnormality Classification Task in Video Capsule Endoscopy: Abstract

 \section{Abstract}

-In this work we addressed the challenge of multi-class anomaly classification in Video Capsule Endoscopy (VCE)\cite{handa2024capsule} with a variety of deep learning models, ranging from custom CNNs to advanced transformer architectures.
+In this work for Capsule Vision Challenge 2024, we addressed the challenge of multi-class anomaly classification in video capsule Endoscopy (VCE)\cite{handa2024capsule} with a variety of deep learning models, ranging from custom CNNs to advanced transformer architectures.
 The purpose is to correctly classify diverse gastrointestinal disorders, which is critical for increasing diagnostic efficiency in clinical settings.
 We started with a baseline CNN model and improved performance with ResNet\cite{ref:resnet} for better feature extraction, followed by Vision Transformer (ViT)\cite{ref:vit} to capture global dependencies.
 We further improve the results by using Multiscale Vision Transformer (MViT)\cite{ref:mvitv2} for improved hierarchical feature extraction, while Dual Attention Vision Transformer (DaViT) \cite{ref:davit} delivered best results by combining spatial and channel attention methods.
-Our best balanced accuracy was \textbf{0.8592} and Mean AUC was \textbf{0.9932}.
-This methodology enabled us to improve model accuracy across a wide range of criteria, greatly surpassing all other methods.
+Our best balanced accuracy on validation set \cite{Handa2024training} was \textbf{0.8592} and Mean AUC was \textbf{0.9932}.
+This methodology enabled us to improve model accuracy across a wide range of criteria, greatly surpassing all other methods.Additionally, our team capsule commandos achieved 7th place ranking with a test set \cite{Handa2024testing}performance of Mean AUC: \textbf{0.7314} and balanced accuracy: \textbf{0.3235}.